 History and Culture

 The Slavic people arrived in the 6th century.
 Developed in the early Middle Ages, Duklja together with the surrounding Serbian coastal principals, became part of the first Serbian state founded by Prince Vlastimir in the middle of the 9th century.
-Around 1077, Duklja aka Zeta was elevated to the rank of kingdom, becoming the first Serbian Kingdom.
+At the time, Duklja was one of the most powerful principalities on Balkans and it was ruled by Jovan Vladimir, during the protracted war between the Byzantine Empire and the First Bulgarian Empire, when he struggled to ensure independence.
+A revolt led by Stefan Vojislav took place in 1042 and it led to the independence of Duklja and the creation of the Vojislavljević dynasty.
+Duklja reached its peak under Mihailo Vojislavljević, Vojislav's son, who was acknowledged as the Rex Doklea – King of Duklja.
+The power of Duklja started to decline at the start of the 12th century and after the death of King Bodin, Mihailo’s son.
+While the nobility fought for the throne, the kingdom became weak, and by 1186 it was seized by Stefan Nemanja and integrated into the Serbian Kingdom as a province called Zeta.
 In 1331, the later King Dušan Nemanjić became the ruler of the Serbian Kingdom, transforming it into an empire, and tripling its territories.
-The family Balšići was given the right to reign over Zeta.
+The noble family Balšići was given the right to reign over Zeta.
 But after the King Dušan died and the Serbian Empire fell apart, Balšići got into the dispute with another family, Crnojevići, who have had pretensions over Zeta, and eventually Zeta, now being referred as Montenegro, has fallen under the occupation of the Ottoman Empire 1499.

 When we talk about its culture, Montenegro is rich in art and ethnographic collections and holds sizable archives of historical documents.
 There are some fascinating museums and exhibitions on offer here.
 Furthermore, this is a place esteemed for its architecture, which includes ancient monasteries and medieval murals which have survived since the 10th century.
 Centuries of Ottoman and Venetian domination have left a huge mark on Montenegro’s culture, and its traces can still be seen today.
 More present on the south are the Venetian fortification system of the old towns at the Montenegrin coast and the typical Venetian house-building style as well as the magnificent examples of sacral architecture, while at the northern and central parts of Montenegro (Podgorica, Bijelo Polje, Pljevlja, Berane) Ottoman architecture dominates, with classical Ottoman buildings, many bridges, mosques, and piazzas.
 This all has led to the rich cultural life that Montenegro has today, including many manifestations and festivals.
 Traditional Clothes of Montenegro, Photo sanjamitrovic.me

 Traditional crafts in Montenegro include woodcarving, weaving to make textiles, and painting icons.
 Montenegro is also home to the oldest discovered musical instrument in Europe; a whistle made from bone dating right back to the Old Stone Age (the Paleolithic era).
-Despite that, traditional Montenegrin music, still played today is actually renowned for gulse, a traditional and authentic Montenegrin instrument, which looks a bit like a fiddle.
+Despite that, traditional Montenegrin music, still played today is actually renowned for 'gusle', a traditional and authentic Montenegrin instrument, which looks a bit like a fiddle.
 Many of the best makers create them resembling a billy goat, a deer, or a horse.
 Much of the folk music is closely knitted to traditional literature and folklore.

 Montenegrins have a strong legacy of storytelling and literature.
-The first printing shop in the Balkans was actually set up here on Cetinje, in 1493, which has set the precedent for a rich literary tradition.
-Petar II Petrović Njegoš is one of the most influential poets of the 19th century, who has left a rich legacy for Montenegrins to be proud of.
+The first printing shop in the Balkans was actually set up here in Cetinje, in 1493, which has set the precedent for a rich literary tradition.
+The first Cyrillic book “Oktoih Prvoglasnik” was printed here.